National Guard called in as Mississippi state capital loses its water supply | Science-Environment

 The breakdown occurred Monday when floodwaters seeped into the understaffed and poorly maintained O.B.
 Curtis treatment plant.
 An emergency team had the plant working at 40% capacity on Tuesday, senior state health officer Jim Craig said, and a temporary pump was expected to be installed on Wednesday and increase capacity further.
 But the system was still short of sufficient water pressure to guarantee service citywide.
 Officials said they could not estimate how many homes were cut off.

 The shutdown created havoc for businesses, and Jackson public schools, with nearly 21,000 students, were forced to move classes online as they had done during the coronavirus pandemic.
-"Unfortunately, this is not our first rodeo with this happening in Jackson," said Jeff Good, 58, a proprietor of several local restaurants that closed on Tuesday.
+Supermarket shelves were stripped of bottled water, and police in a cruiser alerted people when supplies ran out at one distribution site in a retail parking lot.
+Volunteers apologized to people when they had no more water to give, urging them to return on Wednesday starting at 5 a.m.

+"It's a hurtful feeling when you don't have any water, especially when you've got newborn babies," Monica Lashay Bass, a mother of three, said from her car after queuing up for her allotment of bottled water.
+People in Jackson have long complained about their water supply.

 A pair of winter storms in February 2021 caused most residents in Jackson to briefly lose running water, and a year ago the U.S. Environmental Protection Agency year ago issued an emergency order saying the water supply could contain E. Coli, according to Mississippi Today.
 In 2016, customers were told of high lead levels in the city's water supply caused by recurring faulty water treatment techniques.